Last Updated on 2 months by mallorcaunderthesun

-This is a guide to my best 6 airport travel tips for Mallorca Summer 2022 to help make travelling through the airports easier this Summer.
+This is a guide to my best 6 airport travel tips for Mallorca in 2023 to help make travelling through the airports easier.

-The blame for long queues at both check-in at airport Departures lies with not only the airlines, but also understaffing at the airports too.
+The blame for long queues at both check-in at airport Departures lies with not only the airlines but also understaffing at the airports.
 There have been reports too that there have been severe delays at airport security with just not enough staff in place and high volumes of passengers travelling.

 Plus on arrival to Mallorca or your destination, many passengers are facing further queues at passport control and then again at the luggage carousel, before potentially meeting yet another queue for getting a taxi or transfer bus.